 - Aloe vera — Soothes, protects, and can alleviate temporary redness.

-- Olive oil — Provides antioxidant protection against environmental stressors.
+- Olive oil — Provides antioxidant protection.

 - Shea butter — Offers vitamin-rich moisture and diminishes the appearance of imperfections.

-- Sunflower oil — Creates a smoother looking appearance and improved texture.
+- Sunflower oil — Smooths skin texture.

 You’ve heard it before, you’ll hear it again: wear sunscreen EVERY SINGLE DAY.
 A natural sunscreen is your best protection against sun damage and UV rays.
 It will help keep you looking younger, longer, and avoid much of the unfortunate side effects of long term exposure.